lucabriguglia/OpenCQRS/README.md

 ```

 At this stage, we might want to create our read model.
-It can be achieved by creating an event handler:
+It can be achieved by creating an event handler that will be automatically called after the command is executed:

 ```C#
 public class ProductCreatedHandlerAsync : IEventHandlerAsync<ProductCreated>